-Council uses the Technology 1 Finance System

-Council operates under the Australian Accounting Standards and NSW State Legislation/Regulations and Directives issued by the Division of Local Government

-Council has a comprehensive Asset Capitalisation Policy with Capitalisation threshold.
-Required changes to accounting financial systems arising from this Asset Management Plan:

-- Maintenance and operational expenditures to be split - Clearer differentiation between planned and reactive maintenance activities

-Detailed asset registers are held in Conquest Asset Management system.

-Council is currently implementing an integration between Conquest and Finance 1.

-The Strategic Assets Coordinator is responsible for the asset management system and data maintenance.

-Required changes to asset management system arising from this Asset Management Plan

-It is anticipated that future versions of this Stormwater and Drainage Asset Management Plan will have greater inputs from the Asset Management system, as Council's use of the system grows in sophistication.
+Status of Asset Management Practices The current system in place Accounting and financial systems Finance 1 Accountabilities for financial systems Council uses the Technology 1 Finance System Accounting standards and regulations Council operates under the Australian Accounting Standards and NSW State Legislation/Regulations and Directives issued by the Division of Local Government Capital/maintenance threshold Council has a comprehensive Asset Capitalisation Policy with Capitalisation threshold.
+Required changes to accounting financial systems arising from this Asset Management Plan: • Maintenance and operational expenditures to be split • Clearer differentiation between planned and reactive maintenance activities Asset management system Conquest Asset Management System.
+Asset registers Detailed asset registers are held in Conquest Asset Management system.
+Linkage from asset management to financial system With Council moving to Finance One anywhere (CiA), it is anticipated that there will be integration to Conquest soon.
+Accountabilities for asset management system and data maintenance The Strategic Assets Coordinator is responsible for the asset management system and data maintenance.
+Inputs are typically received from other teams in Infrastructure such as Operations, Design, Stormwater/Hydraulics.
+Required changes to asset management system arising from this Asset Management Plan It is anticipated that future versions of this Stormwater and Drainage Asset Management Plan will have greater inputs from the Asset Management system, as Council's use of the system grows in sophistication.